dataquine/dirty_data_codeclan_project_lesley_duff/task4/documentation_and_analysis/cleaning_columns_required.md

 The following column is full of NA values and has the word Ignore in title...
 ...so we will ignore it.

 * `"[York Peppermint Patties] Ignore"`

-Similar to 2015
- These two columns do contain some candy mentions but a lot of non-candy items Wont' use yet
+Similar to 2015 These two columns do contain some candy mentions but a lot of non-candy items.
+Wont' use.

 * [107] `"Please list any items not included above that give you JOY."`
 * [108] `"Please list any items not included above that give you DESPAIR." `